briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 We have removed the 'g' subscript from all instances where allelic states are represented. **TODO: line numbers?**

+TODO: if we use g in supp, add a note here

 > L172 / Eq 4 The costs and benefits of cooperation are always crucial in models like this, but while the costs are clear, the benefits are spread out using this equation.
 I feel like this should be clarified a little more - can the effects of this equation be reproduced in equation 2 such that both the costs and benefits of cooperation are explicitly expressed through effects on individual fitness?

 TODO
+TODO paste in Ben's previous email in supplement?

 > L185 Just a point of clarification - mutation can result in "no adaptation" right?
 Is there a reasons for the {0}U{1,2,3…} notation rather than the simpler {0,1,2,3,…} - the union operator doesn't seem to serve any purpose here?